reskillamericans/website/content/videos/2021-12-08-CfwJ0AuxMk4.md/index.md

 +++

-130 bright, determined, and entrepreneurial participants completed the Reskill Americans inaugural 2021 software development training program in October 2021.

-This Demo Day is an opportunity for a few of our participants (that we have hand-selected based on the quality of their work) to showcase their projects to you so that you can learn a bit more about our program and our participant base
+In October 2021, 130 bright, determined, and entrepreneurial participants completed the Reskill Americans inaugural 2021 software development training program.
+On December 7, we hosted a Final Demo Day as an opportunity for a few of our participants to showcase their projects so that the tech community could learn a bit more about our program and our participant base.